Live at Wacken Open Air 2006

-Live at Wacken Open Air 2006 (undertitled A Night to Remember - A Journey Through Time) is a live DVD released by the German heavy metal band Scorpions.
+Live at Wacken Open Air 2006 (subtitled A Night to Remember - A Journey Through Time) is a live DVD released by the German heavy metal band Scorpions.
 It was supposed to be released on 18 December 2007 but was delayed till 12 February 2008 for reasons undisclosed to the public.

 The set list was decided through a vote on the Scorpions official website, as explained by the band:

 Wacken 2006 — this was a very special concert for us, exciting and challenging and — most important of all — a family reunion.
 We wanted our fans to participate, so in summer 2006 we put a set of 50 songs on our homepage for the community to vote.
 Many of the songs chosen we had on our setlist anyway, but there were also many surprises.